-40 When measuring the fair value of investment property in accordance with SLFRS 13, an entity shall ensure that the fair value reflects, among other things, rental income from current leases and other assumptions that market participants would use when pricing investment property under current market conditions.

-- 41 Paragraph 25 specifies the basis for initial recognition of the cost of an interest in a leased property.
+- 39 Fair value is time-specific as of a given date.
+Because market conditions may change, the amount reported as fair value may be incorrect or inappropriate if estimated as of another time.
+The definition of fair value also assumes simultaneous exchange and completion of the contract for sale without any variation in price that might be made in an arm's length transaction between knowledgeable, willing parties if exchange and completion are not simultaneous. - 40 The fair value of investment property reflects, among other things, rental income from current leases and reasonable and supportable assumptions that represent what knowledgeable, willing parties would assume about rental income from future leases in the light of current conditions.
+It also reflects, on a similar basis, any cash outflows (including rental payments and other outflows) that could be expected in respect of the property.
+Some of those outflows are reflected in the liability whereas others relate to outflows that are not recognised in the financial statements until a later date (eg periodic payments such as contingent rents). - 41 Paragraph 25 specifies the basis for initial recognition of the cost of an interest in a leased property.
 Paragraph 33 requires the interest in the leased property to be remeasured, if necessary, to fair value.
 In a lease negotiated at market rates, the fair value of an interest in a leased property at acquisition, net of all expected lease payments (including those relating to recognised liabilities), should be zero.
 This fair value does not change regardless of whether, for accounting purposes, a leased asset and liability are recognised at fair value or at the present value of minimum lease payments, in accordance with paragraph 20 of LKAS 17.
 Thus, remeasuring a leased asset from cost in accordance with paragraph 25 to fair value in accordance with paragraph 33 should not give rise to any initial gain or loss, unless fair value is measured at different times.
-This could occur when an election to apply the fair value model is made after initial recognition. - 42-
+This could occur when an election to apply the fair value model is made after initial recognition.